moufmouf/fig-standards/proposed/dependency-injection/step-a-common-object-retrieval-interface.md

 `ServiceLocator`:

+*Comment by Matthieu Napoli*: A framework will use a container as a service locator, and that's OK.
+A user however shouldn't. (that why also I think the interface should be named ServiceLocatorInterface).

-*Comment by Matthieu Napoli / David Négrier*: A DI container might not only serve "service".
-You can store other kind of objects if you want (menu items, widgets...).
+*Comment by David Négrier*: A DI container might not only serve "service".
+You can store other kind of objects if you want (menu items, widgets...), therefore, I would avoid the term "Service" in the name if the class.

 **TODO**: add more names, ask the mailing list about a good name.